I’ve been working as a professional writer for almost 20 years now.

 But today, I’d like to share with you my Top 10 Rules of Success for a Young Writer:

-1) First off, be aware that you are a part of a very noble and ancient tradition
+Rule 1: Be aware that you are a part of a very noble and ancient tradition

 If you’re apologetic about what you’re doing, if you think you’d be leading a better and more useful life as a _______ (fill in the blank), then don’t even think of becoming a writer for a single moment.
 It’ll do you or the ones you love no good but bring much friction, resentment and misery.